DataDog/integrations-core/elastic/README.md

 ## Setup
 ### Installation

-The Elasticsearch check is packaged with the Datadog Agent, so simply [install the Agent][1] on your Elasticsearch nodes, or on some other server if you use a hosted Elasticsearch (e.g. Elastic Cloud).
+The Elasticsearch check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Elasticsearch nodes, or on some other server if you use a hosted Elasticsearch (e.g. Elastic Cloud).

 ### Configuration